vzsky/A309370/README.md

 # [OEIS Exploration](https://oeis.org)

-Excuse me for a trashy C++ code.
-I will get better I promise.
+Excuse me for trashy C++.

+One can prove that there is no uninteresting number but can one show that there is no uninteresting sequence of integers?